spacetelescope/drizzlepac/doc/source/mast_data_products/pipeline-astrometric-calibration-description.rst

 manifest as a series of checks done in the align.py function determine_fit_quality().
 Checks must return True, otherwise the solution is considered compromised.
 These checks
 include:

-  * consistency_check (pipeline processing only): Ensures that the combination of the standard deviation of the X and Y shifts is less than one of two values, whichever is larger.
+  * **consistency_check** (pipeline processing only): Ensures that the combination of the standard deviation of the X and Y shifts is less than one of two values, whichever is larger.
 The limit is either the value defined in align_pars["determine_fit_quality"]["MAX_FIT_RMS"] (default is 20 pixels) or the mean of the fit_rms values for all observations, whichever is larger.
 This check is disabled for SVM and MVM processing, as there can be large offsets between higher level products like filter level-products.

-  * large_rms_check: Ensures that both the fit_rms and the max_rms are less than the max_fit_limit (default is 150).
+  * **large_rms_check**: Ensures that both the fit_rms and the max_rms are less than the max_fit_limit (default is 150).
 The fit_rms is RMS between the astrometric catalog and the image alignment sources for an individual exposure.
 The max_rms is the maximum of the fit_rms values for all the exposures in the association.

-  * radial_offset_check: Ensures that the image alignment source magnitudes and astrometric catalog magnitudes have a pearsons correlation coefficient of greater than 0.5.
+  * **radial_offset_check**: Ensures that the image alignment source magnitudes and astrometric catalog magnitudes have a pearsons correlation coefficient of greater than 0.5.

-  * nmatches_check: Ensures that the number of matches between the image alignment sources and the astrometric catalog is greater than the value specified in the corresponding alignment parameter configuration files (e.g. acs_hrc_alignment_all.json).
+  * **nmatches_check**: Ensures that the number of matches between the image alignment sources and the astrometric catalog is greater than the value specified in the corresponding alignment parameter configuration files (e.g. acs_hrc_alignment_all.json).
 The nmatch requirement values are those next to each geometry in the mosaic_fitgeom_list and mosaic_relgeom_list values entries.
 Alternatively, the check passes so long as the number of cross matches is at least 2, and the fit_rms is less than 0.5.

-  * cross_match_check: Ensures that if the number of cross matches is less than 100, it does a check to ensure a pearsons correlation coefficient of greater than 0.5; this appears to duplicate the radial_offset_check.
+  * **cross_match_check**: Ensures that if the number of cross matches is less than 100, it does a check to ensure a pearsons correlation coefficient of greater than 0.5; this appears to duplicate the radial_offset_check.

 Creation of Final Aligned Products